What is a codespace?

 To customize the runtimes and tools in your codespace, you can create one or more dev container configurations for your repository.
 Adding dev container configurations to your repository allows you to define a choice of different development environments that are appropriate for the work people will do in your repository.

 If you create a codespace from a repository without any dev container configurations, GitHub Codespaces will clone your repository into an environment with the default dev container image that includes many tools, languages, and runtime environments.
 If you create a codespace from a template, you might start with some initial configuration on top of the default image.
-For more information, see "Introduction to dev containers."
+See "Introduction to dev containers."

 You can personalize aspects of your codespace environment by using a public dotfiles repository.
 You can use dotfiles to set shell aliases and preferences, or to install your personal preference of the tools you like to use.
 If you use GitHub Codespaces in the browser, or in Visual Studio Code, you can use Settings Sync to give your codespace editor the same settings, keyboard shortcuts, snippets, and extensions that you have set up in your local installation of Visual Studio Code.